svb-41/front/src/doc/main.md

 # Documentation

-This documentation is here to help you to understand how to use ships in SVB 41
+This documentation is here to help you to understand how to use ships in SVB 41.

+Your AI will get this context at every frames.

 ```typescript
 export type Context<Data = any> = {